reactjs/rfcs/text/0000-eventtarget-prop.md

 # Drawbacks

-The first drawback that comes to mind is that if a component already has a `target` property, this will almost certainly break backwards-compatibility with it.

-Another drawback is that since the `target` prop must always be available to any component it requires that every transformed component must keep an EventTarget instance under the hood even if it isn't being used.
-I don't know much about the internals of the current version of React, so I can't say if there will be a performance penalty for this
+- If a component already has an `eventTarget` prop for something else, this will cause breaking changes.
+This may not be much of an issue since there don't seem to be any major libraries that use this.
+- The implementation could require the JSX transformer to keep an EventTarget instance under the hood for every component.
+On the other hand, that likely wouldn't be too difficult.

 <!--
 Why should we *not* do this?
 Please consider: